Bayesian Network¶

 >>> from pgmpy.models import BayesianNetwork >>> from pgmpy.factors.discrete import TabularCPD >>> from pgmpy.factors.discrete import JointProbabilityDistribution >>> G = BayesianNetwork([('diff', 'grade'), ('intel', 'grade')]) >>> diff_cpd = TabularCPD('diff', 2, [[0.2], [0.8]]) >>> intel_cpd = TabularCPD('intel', 3, [[0.5], [0.3], [0.2]]) >>> grade_cpd = TabularCPD('grade', 3, ... [[0.1,0.1,0.1,0.1,0.1,0.1], ...
 [0.1,0.1,0.1,0.1,0.1,0.1], ...
 [0.8,0.8,0.8,0.8,0.8,0.8]], ... evidence=['diff', 'intel'], ... evidence_card=[2, 3]) >>> G.add_cpds(diff_cpd, intel_cpd, grade_cpd) >>> val = [0.01, 0.01, 0.08, 0.006, 0.006, 0.048, 0.004, 0.004, 0.032, 0.04, 0.04, 0.32, 0.024, 0.024, 0.192, 0.016, 0.016, 0.128] >>> JPD = JointProbabilityDistribution(['diff', 'intel', 'grade'], [2, 3, 3], val) >>> G.is_imap(JPD) True

-- static load(filename, filetype='bif')[source]¶
+- static load(filename, filetype='bif', **kwargs)[source]¶

-Writes the model to a file.
+Read the model from a file.

 - Parameters: